 Many people (including me) use the terms homemade chicken broth and stock interchangeably.
 Some folks say they are different, some say they are the same.
 From what I have read, they are different.
 (You can read more about that below.)

-How to Make Homemade Chicken Broth or Stock
+How to Prepare Chicken for Making Broth

 The first thing you want to do is cook your chicken and remove the meat if you have not already.
 If you are using bones leftover from a roast chicken dinner or have you are good to go.
 Skip down to the options for making your broth from the carcass or bones.
 Or keep reading for how to cook the chicken easily to prep for broth making.

-If you are starting with raw chicken boiling, it is one easy way to cook the chicken to remove it from the bones.
+If you are starting with raw chicken, boiling it is one easy way to cook the chicken to remove it from the bones.
 Place chicken pieces in a stock pot.
 Fill with water just to cover the meat.
 Bring to a boil.
 Add vegetables and seasonings if you are going to use them.
 Lower the heat and simmer until chicken is done.
 This may be about 1 hour, but it will vary a lot depending on how much chicken and how thick your pieces are.

 Use a slotted spoon or tongs to remove chicken pieces.
 Let the chicken pieces cool until you can handle them well enough to remove the meat.
 Remove the meat from the bones and save for other uses.
 (It’s great for chicken enchiladas, chicken casseroles, etc.)

-Cut or break any large bones into shorter pieces if at all possible.
-(This might not be the case, and that’s okay.)
-Be careful not to burn yourself.
-Return the bones to the stock pot.
 Don’t be too fanatical about this step.
 If you are handling a thigh bone that won’t easily break, it is not a big deal.
 Just toss it back into the pot.
 The purpose is to allow the water more access to the nutritious marrow in the bones.

-- Another option is to use a pressure canner and pressure cook at 10 pounds pressure for 1 hour.
-Allow canner to release pressure and continue the recipe.
-This saves a lot of time and brings out more of the nutrition from the bones.
+Pressure canners or cookers saves a lot of time and brings out more of the nutrition from the bones.
 It is debatable as far as what this pressure does to the nutrition of the broth.
 It is much better than that commercial broth full of salt and preservatives.

-- The final option and the one I go to more and more…use your Crockpot.
+The final option and the one I go to more and more…use your Crockpot.
 I’ll go into detail on this method below.

 If you only have a few bones, this is a great way to make broth.
 This is the option I go to more and more often.
 The broth turns out so full of gelatin from the bones that it sets up when you cool it.
 Super, super healthy!